halohalospecial/atom-elmjutsu/README.md

 ## Credits

-The initial code was based on the [Try Elm](http://elm-lang.org/try) [source](https://github.com/elm-lang/elm-lang.org/tree/master/src/editor).
+- The initial code was based on the [source](https://github.com/elm-lang/elm-lang.org) of [Try Elm](http://elm-lang.org/try).
+- The [code](https://github.com/edubkendo/atom-elm) for computing snippet tab stops was from [language-elm](https://atom.io/packages/language-elm).

 <!---
 Warning:  Most of these are hacky experiments that may not always work properly.
 Use at your own risk! :p